nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

--- this workshop is made of multiple, incremental modules (aka exercises);
+-- This workshop is made up of multiple, incremental modules (aka exercises);

--- each module builds on top of the previous one;
+-- Each module builds on top of the previous one;

--- at each step you are asked to add features and solve problems;
+-- At each step, you are asked to add features and solve problems;

--- you will find the solution to each step in the `src/step-{n}-{name}` folder.
+-- You will find the solution to each step in the `src/step-{n}-{name}` folder.

 </div>